Trafficked woman hopes sharing her story will help girls back home in Akwesasne | CBC News

 More police officers and more modern equipment are among the specific resources needed, he adds.

 Sierra has not yet pressed charges against her abuser, who is currently serving time for other crimes.
-She says she is afraid, but she may consider doing so one day.
+She said she is afraid, but may consider doing so one day.

 She wants to work with Dussault, who runs prevention workshops aimed at families, police officers, social workers and at-risk girls that help participants recognize the signs of trafficking.

-"I survived this for a reason," Sierra says.
+"I survived this for a reason," Sierra said.
 "I want people to know that it could happen to their sister or daughter.

 "If I had known how to show signs, if my mother had known how to decode certain signs or ask questions, I could have been saved from the start.